It Pays to Be Nice!

 My aunt and uncle had a cabin on a lake above Lake Tahoe.
 In the summers, I was lucky to spend a month there with my cousins.
 My cousin Stephen and I spent a lot of time fishing down at the lake.
 We became friends with the caretaker, an easy-going guy named Tony.

 The property was owned by many families, but my relatives were the only ones who lived there.
 Tom, who occasionally visited, was a thirty-five-year-old son of one of the other owners, and he was trouble.
-He was argumentative and arrogant, and, in an altercation with my aunt, tried to back her up so she would fall off a small cliff and down a sandy hill.
+He was argumentative and arrogant, and, in an altercation with my aunt as they were standing there, he tried to back her up so she would fall off a small cliff and down a sandy hill.
+Nelson De Campos was standing closely by to keep that from being even close to happening.

-Tom brought his rifle with him when he visited the property.
-He talked the ever-agreeable Tony into going on regular patrols with him around the perimeter to keep the “poachers” out.
-There weren’t any poachers, but we kids learned to keep our distance from Tom.
+Tom talked the ever-agreeable Tony into going on regular patrols with him around the perimeter to keep the “poachers” out.
+There weren’t any poachers, but Tom was armed with his rifle just the same.
+We kids learned to keep our distance from Tom.

 When I came upon them, they were just sort of gazing at the water, and I said by way of greeting, “Whatcha doing?”

-Tom replied with a snarl, “None of your damned business!”
+Tom barked out loudly, “None of your damned business!”
 I was so stunned by his harsh demeanor that I just walked away wordlessly, back up to the boathouse.

-To my amazement, when we got there, Stephen said in a very mild way, “Whatcha doing?”
+To my amazement, when we got there, Stephen asked the same thing I had, in a very mild way, “Whatcha doing?”
 Not surprisingly, Tom gave the same harsh reply as before, “None of your damned business!”

 To which Stephen bellowed, with every ounce of force in him, “Not you, Stupid!
 I was talking to Tony!”